naiveHobo/InvoiceNet/README.md

 python extractor.py
 ```

-You need to prepare the data for training and extraction first.
+You need to prepare the data for training first.
-You can do so by setting the **Data Folder** field to the directory containing your training/prediction data and the clicking the **Prepare Data** button.
+You can do so by setting the **Data Folder** field to the directory containing your training data and the clicking the **Prepare Data** button.
-Once the data is prepared, you can start training/prediction by clicking the **Start** button.
+Once the data is prepared, you can start training by clicking the **Start** button.

 ## Using the CLI